Kora-class corvette: Design

 The corvettes are fitted with the Ajanta P Mk II Electronic Support Measures system.
 There are four PK-10 chaff launchers and two towed torpedo decoys to deceive incoming anti-ship missiles and torpedoes.
 PK-10 is a 10 tube 120 mm barrage chaff launcher that can fire 80 rounds at a time.

 The Kora class is powered by two diesel engines driving two controllable pitch propellers through two shafts.
 Each engine is rated at 7100 hp.
-Four diesel alternators rated at 350kW are provided for power generation.
+Four diesel alternators rated at 350 kW are provided for power generation.
 The propulsion system provides a top speed of 25 kn, an average speed of 16 kn and a maximum range of 4000 nmi.

 Each ship cost in 2001 approximately ₹240 crore.

 A simpler version exported to Mauritius in 2014 cost approximately ₹365 crore.

 History

 The Kora-class corvettes were designed by India's Naval design bureau under Project 25A, as a replacement for the Russian-designed Petya II-class corvettes of the Indian Navy.
 The first two were ordered in April 1990 and latter two in October 1994.
 The class was to be outfitted with the Trishul SAM, but following the cancellation of the Trishul project, a shoulder-launched SAM was adopted.